zydou/arti/doc/dev/notes/state-management-cli.md

 DESCRIPTION
       A command for managing the authorized clients of an Arti hidden service.

-      TODO: document how these commands are supposed to work
+      TODO: document how these commands are supposed to work after we reach a conclusion in #1028

 SUBCOMMANDS
        help                  Print this message or the help of the given subcommand(s)